Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Summit Hotel

 It offers standard hotel rooms as well as 1 and 2 bedroom options.
-Guest also have access to an outdoor heated pool.
+Guests also have access to an outdoor heated pool.

 Huntley Lodge

 Huntley Lodge is the “budget” option at Big Sky Mountain Village.
-It’s a standard hotel room right next to the Shoshone condos so it has the same great location and access to all of the village’s amenities, including a heated outdoor pool.
-It’s recently been renovated and looks really nice.
+Huntley Lodge offers standard hotel rooms and is physically connected to the Shoshone, so it has the same great location as well as access to a heated outdoor pool.

 A cozy hotel room with two beds, a dark wooden accent wall, and a window overlooking greenery.
 It features a TV on a stand, a small table with two chairs, and a tall wardrobe.
 The decor is warm and inviting.